rake html to create HTML files. These files will be

 | PC |$500 |

-This command just changes the appearance of the table.
-There’s no influence on html/latex files that is converted from the markdown.
-Notice that the command supports only the above type of markdown table format.
+This command only affects the visual alignment of the table in Markdown; it does not change the final HTML or LaTeX output.
+Notice that the command supports only the above type of Markdown table format.

 A script mktbl.rb supports this command.
 If you run the